Home | Research | Teaching | Curriculum Vitæ | Miscellaneous

 The first two programs are licensed under AGPLv3.
 Manuals can be found in my thesis, see appendices C and D, respectively.

-During my time in Cambridge, I was based at Trinity Hall and I was a member of the Trinity Hall Chapel Choir (THCC).
+During my time in Cambridge, I organized the weekly Junior Geometry Seminar, called Geometry Tea.
+See here for up-to-date infos.
+Also, I was based at Trinity Hall and I was a member of the Trinity Hall Chapel Choir (THCC).
 In 2014, we recorded our debut CD in Brittany.
-In April 2016, we recorded music by Henry Purcell, which is now available here and at any decent CD shop.
+In 2016, we recorded music by Henry Purcell, which is now available here and at any decent CD shop.

 My echo chamber: